 Tip 3: Be patient as your child acclimatizes to the new environment

-It’s normal for babies and toddlers to test boundaries around sleep when they’re somewhere new.
-The best way to handle this kind of behavior is to react the same way you would at home.
+It’s normal for babies and toddlers to test rules around sleep when they’re somewhere new.
+The best way to handle this is to react the same way you would at home.

-In situations in which you must share a room with your child, it can be hard to give them the space they need to calm down and soothe themselves to sleep, consider leaving the room (in a hotel, this may mean hiding in the bathroom or out in the hall) until they are asleep and sneaking back in when they are asleep.
+In situations in which you must share a room with your child, it can be hard to give them the space they need to calm down and soothe themselves to sleep, consider leaving the room (in a hotel, this may mean hiding in the bathroom or out in the hall) until they are asleep and sneaking back in so that your presence isn’t a disruption.

 Tip 5.
 If you’re not a co-sleeping family, don’t start now